Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 Biometrics are biological measurements that can be used to identify someone, such as fingerprints, face and iris scans, the way a person walks or other behaviors that are unique.
 They’re used by law enforcement to identify people, but have more recently been turned into a consumer tech offering as a way to access phones, skip the security line at an airport or board a plane.

 Smartphones got here first.
-Fingerprints and face-detection are now standard options for securing newer smartphones and even confirming things like digital purchases.
+Fingerprints and face detection are now standard options for securing newer smartphones and even confirming things such as digital purchases.
 Their biometric authentications work in conjunction with wearables as well, turning a watch into a payment device.
 Smartphones are also already collecting more detailed data than Amazon could gather with just One, including a person’s location, where they shop and possibly what they buy.

 It’s still not the same as letting a store scan your body part.